Cybersecurity 101: A Complete Cybersecurity Glossary

 Blocklist

-A security mechanism prohibiting the execution of programs on a known malicious list.
-Also, a firewall list created to block IPs with malicious reputations.
+As the name implies, a blocklist is a security mechanism that blocks or prohibits the execution of programs on a known malicious list.
+It’s also a firewall list created to block IPs with malicious reputations.

 Text Link